You’re a writer. Therefore, you are a depressed starving artist who survives on whiskey. Right?

 Myths.
 Stereotypes.
 Assumptions.
 The notion that not only are these things connected with writers, but that they are actually necessary for a person to be a good writer is harmful.

-Seriously, why would we think it’s ok to tell a group of people that their life must be in danger in order for them to succeed at their passion?
+Seriously, why would we think it’s okay to tell a group of people that their life must be in danger in order for them to succeed at their passion?

 Because if you are starving, your life is in danger.
 If you are depressed, your life is in danger.
 If you are an alcoholic, your life is in danger.